-The presiding deity of the temple is Venkateswara who is referred to as Kalyana Venkateswara.
+The presiding deity of the temple is Venkateswara who is also Kalyana Venkateswara.
 The deity will be facing west and is in standing posture with four hands with left two hands one in varada mundra and one holding Chakra and right two hands one in kati mudra and the other holding Shanka.

 As it was scientifically wrong for the newlyweds to scale the hill for six months, the lord was unable to immediately return to the Tirumala mountain-temple.
 At this situation the sage Agastya suggested that Swamy Venkateswara along with his wife could stay at his humble ashram.
-The Lord graciously accepted this request and blessed with the ashram with his presence for the entire six months.
+Then, the Lord graciously accepted this request and blessed with the ashram with his presence for the entire six months.

 About the temple history, this is no substantial indication about its construction.
-It is believed that the ancient was ruined in 1324, during the reign of Sultans.
-As per the inscriptions on the temple, it is said that the grandson of Sri Annamacharya, Sri Tallapaka Chinna Tirumala Acharya had renovated this temple during 16th Century.
-It was maintained by the Tallapaka Family over a long period of time.
+Devotees also believe that the ancient temple’s destruction took place in 1324, during the reign of Sultans.
+As per the inscriptions on the temple, one can say that the grandson of Sri Annamacharya, Sri Tallapaka Chinna Tirumala Acharya had renovated this temple during 16th Century.
+Moreover, Tallapaka Family maintained it over a long period of time.

 - Sri Rama Temple, Sri Ranganayaka Temple, Sri Padmavathi and Sri Andal Temple are other shrines in this complex.
 Devotees can also find small shrines including Sri Sakti Vinayaka Swami, Sri Veerabhadra Swami, Sri Avanakshamma, Sri Parasareswara Swami and Sri Agastheeswara Swami.

-Festivals at Srinivasa Mangapuram Temple
+Some of the festivals celebrated at Srinivasa Mangapuram Temple are: